B.A. in Music

 - Music History: MUS 343, 344

-- Applied music: six terms for credit in classical instruction on major instrument or voice
+- Applied Music: six terms for credit in classical instruction on a major instrument or voice

 Jazz Band I may count as one of the major performing ensembles after four terms of Choir, Concert Band or Orchestra have been fulfilled, except for music education majors.
 Guitar majors may select classical guitar ensemble to fulfill this requirement.
 See specific degree programs for ensemble requirements.

 - Two courses from: MUS 335, 395, 396

 - One course from: MUS 215, 310, 314, 318